When can transformers reason with abstract symbols?: Introduction

 \subsection{Related literature}

-A spate of recent work studies whether and how LLMs perform various reasoning tasks, each focusing on one component of reasoning: these include recognizing context-free grammars \citep{zhao2023transformers,allen2023physics}, generalizing out-of-distribution when learning Boolean functions \citep{abbe2023generalization}, performing arithmetic \citep{nanda2023progress}, learning in context \citep{garg2022can,ahn2023transformers,zhang2023trained}, and evaluating indexing \cite{zhang2021pointer}.
-Our setting is closest to that of empirical work studying neural networks on relational reasoning tasks \cite{webb2023relational}.
-For example, the four tasks in \cite{webb2020emergent}, the matrix digits task in \cite{webb2023emergent}, the SET game task in \cite{altabaa2023abstractors}, and most of the tasks in \cite{kerg2022neural} (with the exception of the relational games tasks), are examples of real-label template tasks that fall under our theory.
+A spate of recent work studies whether and how LLMs perform various reasoning tasks, each focusing on one component of reasoning: these include recognizing context-free grammars \citep{zhao2023transformers,allen2023physics}, learning sparse functions \citep{edelman2022inductive}, learning compositionally \citep{hupkes2020compositionality}, generalizing out-of-distribution when learning Boolean functions \citep{abbe2023generalization}, performing arithmetic \citep{nanda2023progress}, learning in context \citep{garg2022can,ahn2023transformers,zhang2023trained}, and evaluating indexing \citep{zhang2021pointer}.
+Our setting is closest to that of empirical work studying neural networks on relational reasoning tasks \citep{geiger2023relational,webb2023relational}.
+For example, the four tasks in \cite{webb2020emergent}, the matrix digits task in \cite{webb2023emergent}, the SET game task in \cite{altabaa2023abstractors}, and most of the tasks in \cite{kerg2022neural} (with the exception of the relational games tasks), are examples of regression template tasks that fall under our theory.
 Furthermore, \cite{kim2018not} shows experimentally that MLPs fail on the same/different template task, and we provide a proof for this in Appendix~\ref{app:mlp-failure}.
-Finally, there is also a literature on modifying training to improve relational reasoning: \citep{webb2020learning} proposes applying Temporal Context Normalization during training, and \cite{santoro2017simple,santoro2018relational,palm2018recurrent,shanahan2020explicitly,webb2020emergent,kerg2022neural,altabaa2023abstractors} propose new architectures.
-In contrast, our focus is on proving when the transformer architecture learns or fails to learn, and on applying this theoretical understanding to give a subtle modification to improve its data-efficiency for relational reasoning.
+There is also a literature on modifying training to improve relational reasoning: \citep{webb2020learning} proposes applying Temporal Context Normalization during training, and \cite{santoro2017simple,santoro2018relational,palm2018recurrent,shanahan2020explicitly,webb2020emergent,kerg2022neural,altabaa2023abstractors} propose new architectures.
+Finally, some recent works in mechanistic interpretability look for subnetworks within trained networks that are responsible for tasks such as variable binding \citep{olsson2022context,davies2023discovering}.
+In contrast, our focus is on proving when the transformer architecture learns or fails to learn, and on applying this theoretical understanding to improve its data efficiency for relational reasoning.